deejaygraham/deejaygraham.github.io/_posts/2013-10-01-sketchnoting-in-reverse.md

 layout: post
 title: Sketchnoting in Reverse
 published: true
-tags:
-- sketchnote
-- tdd
-- deliberate practice
-- presentations
+tags: [sketchnote, tdd, deliberate practice, presentations]
 ---

 A little while ago I was introduced to the idea of sketchnoting by [Mike Rohde](http://rohdesign.com/) and the [sketchnote army](http://www.sketchnotearmy.com/).

 I bought [Mike's book](http://rohdesign.com/book) and decided to try the method for taking notes on presentations I attend and during training sessions.
 I found it to be a great tool for retaining information and